 Many women think updos are intricate and difficult to create.
 This can be true of some updo styles, but others are much more simple.
 In fact, I find that the simplest updos often look the best and are the most elegant.
-Once you know how to do a simple updo, you’ll have an easy look that you can create again and again, whether you’re attending a wedding or walking down the aisle yourself.

 1. Many hairstylists recommend not washing your hair on the day that you plan to create an updo, claiming that dirty hair styles better.
 I’m not sure whether or not this is true, but I’d rather not walk around with dirty hair the day of a big event.
 Other hairstylists suggest that you can still wash your hair the day of, but use lots of product to “dirty it up” and help ensure that the style holds.

 2. After washing and drying my hair, I like to set it in hot rollers.
 This makes my otherwise style-resistant, stick-straight hair much easier to work with and adds volume.
 If your hair is naturally curly, you might skip this step or focus on straightening your curls instead, depending on the look you’re going for.